CodeCrafter707/My-first-project-on-Github/README.md

 This is my first git Repository.
-Rashid is make change the in the file
+Rashid is making changes in the file